Dehydration in Winter: Why It Happens and How to Prevent It

 Despite the cold weather, make a conscious effort to drink water regularly throughout the day.
 Carry a reusable water bottle with you to make it easier to stay hydrated.

-Monitor Urine Color:
+Monitor Urine Colour:

 Consume Hydrating Foods: